morganpizzini/AspNetCore.Docs.it-it/aspnetcore/migration/identity.md

         protected override void OnModelCreating(ModelBuilder builder)
         {
             base.OnModelCreating(builder);
-            // Customize the :::no-loc(ASP.NET Core Identity)::: model and override the defaults if needed.
+            // Customize the ASP.NET Core Identity model and override the defaults if needed.
-            // For example, you can rename the :::no-loc(ASP.NET Core Identity)::: table names and more.
+            // For example, you can rename the ASP.NET Core Identity table names and more.
             // Add your customizations after calling base.OnModelCreating(builder);
         }
     }